greganderson/pharma-edu/docs/design-document.md

 - **Query Parameters:**
   - None.
 - **Body Parameters:**
-  - patient_id: ID of the patient.
+  - `patient_id`: ID of the patient.
-  - prescriber_id: ID of the prescriber.
+  - `prescriber_id`: ID of the prescriber.
-  - rx_item_id: ID of the Rx item being prescribed.
+  - `rx_item_id`: ID of the Rx item being prescribed.
-  - directions: The directions that will be on the printed label.
+  - `directions`: The directions that will be on the printed label.
-  - quantity: The quantity of items in the Rx.
+  - `quantity`: The quantity of items in the prescription.
-  - quantity_dispensed: The quantity actually dispensed to the patient.
+  - `quantity_dispensed`: The quantity actually dispensed to the patient.
-  - refills: Number of refills.
+  - `refills`: Number of refills.
-  - image_id: ID of the scanned image.
+  - `image_id`: ID of the scanned image.
-  - tech_id: ID of the pharmacy technician filling the Rx.
+  - `tech_id`: ID of the pharmacy technician filling the prescription.

 ##### Response